 For me, social self-care is a must, including surrounding myself with like-minded women as committed to marriage as I am.

-If it’s hard to come by women who support your vision for your relationship, check out a marital support group like the free Adored Wife Facebook group.
+If it’s hard to come by women who support your vision for your relationship, check out my FREE Roadmap.

 Now that you have the tools to create mutual respect in your marriage, which one will you try first?